How to build a staging server with Docker, Jenkins and Traefik~ Chapter 2 ~

 docker is running.
 The id will need to be added to the

-Dockerfile and will allow Jenkins’ containers to start sub-containers as builds.
+Dockerfile and will allow Jenkins’ containers to start sub-containers during builds.

 Taking note of the value outputted by the last command, edit the